trhbhuy/gail-hydrogen-refueling-station/README.md

-# Real-time power scheduling for isolated microgrid using Dense Residual Neural Network (ResnesD - IMG)
+# Generative adversarial imitation learning for hydrogen refueling station scheduling (GAIL - HRS)

 This repository contains the implementation for our paper: ["Robust real-time energy management for a hydrogen refueling station using generative adversarial imitation learning"](https://doi.org/10.1016/j.apenergy.2024.123847), published in the Applied Energy.